Privacy Policy

 What data do we collect and how do we use it?

-When visiting our Website, we want to optimize your experience, ensure our content is available to you and engage with you via our trusted third-party vendors.
+When visiting our website or participate in Activities, we want to optimize your experience, ensure our content is available to you and engage with you via our trusted third-party vendors.
 To that end, we and our suppliers may place cookies to your browsers to achieve this goal.
 In addition, the following types of data may be collected for the purposes of targeted advertising, remarketing, analytics, infrastructure monitoring, site optimization, social features, contacting the Visitor: your IP addresses, cookie identifiers, common browser, information provided by the Visitor and device statistics as well as actions you take on our website.
 If you choose to provide your contact information, engage in sales or support conversation, additional information will be captured to enable those conversations.

 Additional data we may collect include:

-1. Data may be used by third parties: To target advertising on other sites based on your users’ online activity.
+- Data may be used by third parties: To target advertising on other sites based on your users’ online activity.

-2. Data from third-parties: This data helps us better understand our audience and deliver ads to you and recognize you across browsers and devices.
+- Data from third-parties: This data helps us better understand our audience and deliver ads to you and recognize you across browsers and devices.
 This may include: pseudonymous advertiser identifiers that some advertisers or other third-party ad platforms choose to share with us – such as your “Customer ID” with an advertiser or other identifiers.

 Other Personal Data collected may be described in other sections of this privacy policy or by dedicated explanation text contextually with our services or via our Terms of Service.

-Data Sharing
+Data Sharing and Use

 Crelate limits the collection of Personal Data to information that is relevant for the purposes of processing.
 Crelate does not process such Personal Data in a way that is incompatible with the purposes for which it has been collected or subsequently authorized by the Data Subject.